FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Proposed Algorithm

 At each round \( t = 1, 2, \ldots, T \), each client \( i \) maintains two types of parameters: (i) its estimate of the cluster center \(\mathbf{c}_{is}^t\) for each cluster \( s \), and (ii) the cluster to which each data point \( d \in \mathcal{D}_i \) is associated, and the corresponding fraction of its data belonging to each cluster \( s \), denoted by \( u_{is}^t \).
 In each round \( t \), clients update these parameters based on their local data and information received from their neighbors.

 Each round of training consists of \textbf{four steps}: (1) local training, (2) parameter exchange, (3) parameter (i.e., cluster center) update, and (4) data clustering.
 Following the last training round, we conduct a \textbf{final personalization step}, which involves a local training update to each client's personalized model.
-The entire training algorithm is shown in Algorithm \ref{alg:CPDFL}.
+Algorithm \ref{alg:CPDFL} formalizes this method.

-\textbf{Step 1: Local training} (line 13 in Algorithm \ref{alg:CPDFL}).
+\textbf{Step 1: Local training} (line 12 in Algorithm \ref{alg:CPDFL}).
 In round \( t \), each client \( i \) has an estimated portion \( u^t_{is} \) of its data coming from cluster \( s \), where \(\sum_{s=1}^S u^t_{is} = 1\).
 These values are computed at the end of the previous round (step 4).
-Client \( i \) then selects cluster \( s \) to update with probability \( u_{is} \), ensuring that clients contribute more to clusters where they have more data.
-By selecting only one cluster per round, \textit{\algname~keeps the training overhead independent of the number of clusters \( S \)}, as each client always trains a single model.
+Client \( i \) then selects cluster \( s \) to update with probability \( u_{is}^t \), ensuring that clients contribute more to clusters where they have more data.
+By selecting only one cluster per round, \textit{\textbf{\algname}~keeps the training overhead independent of the number of clusters \( S \)}, as each client always trains a single cluster's model.